TobiasVanDyk/Wolfson-WM8960-Arduino-Teensy-Driver/README.md

 # Wolfson-WM8960-Arduino-Teensy-Driver
 Driver and example applications for Arduino and Teensy MCUs for the Wolfson WM8960 Audio DAC.
-Note the difference in the headphone output circuit between the Wavesare Raspberry Pi Hat (which is also used in the Seeed Studio Re-Spaeaker Hat), and the Audio CODEC module.
+Note the difference in the headphone output circuit between the Waveshare Raspberry Pi Hat (which is also used in the Seeed Studio Re-Spaeaker Hat), and the Waveshare Audio CODEC module.

 [**Cirrus Logic Product WM8960**](https://www.cirrus.com/products/wm8960/)